 James (Jay) Brown, Associate Professor of Operations Management, will teach (OM260) Supply Chain & Operation Management.
-Dr. Brown earned a BBA in Operations Management, an MBA, and a PhD in Operations Management from Kent State University.
+Dr. Brown earned a BBA in Operations Management, an MBA and a PhD in Operations Management from Kent State University.
 He joined Loyola in 2013.

-Christy DeVader, Associate Professor of Management, will teach (MG201) Management and (IB 370) Special Topics in International Business.
+Christy DeVader, Associate Professor of Management, will teach (MG201) Management, (MG305) Managing Talent, (MG410) Leadership in Organizations, and (MG414) Managerial and Communications Skills.
 Dr. DeVader has a BS in Psychology from Fort Hayes State University and a PhD from the University of Akron in Industrial/Organizational Psychology.
 She joined Loyola in 1987.

 D. Scott Emge, Executive in Residence of Finance, will teach (FI320) Financial Management.
 Mr. Emge earned a BS in Accounting from Towson State University and an MBA from the University of Maryland.
 He joined Loyola in 2017.
 Elizabeth Kennedy, Associate Professor of Law & Social Responsibility, will teach (LW305) Legal Environment of Business.
 Ms. Kennedy has two degrees, a BA from Smith College and a JD from the University of California, Berkeley.
 She joined Loyola in 2007.

 John Krahel, Associate Professor of Accounting, will teach (AC201) Financial Accounting.
 Dr. Krahel received his BA and MAcc from Rider University and his PhD in Accounting from Rutgers University.
 He joined Loyola in 2012.